mikecamilleri/our-data/nws/README.md

 Interact with United States National Weather Service (NWS) APIs in Go.

+This was recently moved so _everything is broken_!

 ## Warning!

 This project is a work in progress and absolutely not production ready.
 The exported interface is unstable.